 Apart from minor discomfort during a transvaginal or transrectal ultrasound, there are no other risks that arise from an ultrasound.

 After the procedure, a radiologist prepares a report of the ultrasound images, to be analyzed by the doctor.
-The report will provide an assessment of any problems in the area of assessed.
+The report will provide an assessment of any problems in the area of assessment.
 The results will then be communicated in simpler terms to the patient.
 After this, the doctor might recommend some other tests to get deeper insights such as:

-Hysteroscopy: For careful and deeper assessment of the uterus, the doctor might undertake another procedure where a flexible, long, thin and light device is inserted through the vagina into the uterus to assess for problems.
+Hysteroscopy: For careful and deeper assessment of the uterus, the doctor might undertake another procedure where a flexible, long, thin, and light device is inserted through the vagina into the uterus to assess for problems.